RadoKyselak/CreateML-multilabel-classification-annotation-format/README.md

 This script converts a multi-label CSV file with annotations into a JSON file compatible with [Apple's CreateML](https://developer.apple.com/machine-learning/create-ml/).
 The CSV file must contain image filenames and their corresponding labels.
 The output JSON file will list the image filenames with their associated labels.

+## Best use case
+Converting roboflow CSV to Create ML JSON

 ## 🤔Why use this converter

 Currently, no online format converter can handle multi-label classification data from `csv` to `json` in a format compatible with CreateML.
 This repository fills that gap by providing an easy-to-use solution.